About Safety Mode

 How do I activate Safety Mode?

 There are two ways to activate Safety Mode.
-The first is opportunity to activate this feature is from the proactive prompt that Twitter sends when we detect that several Tweets you’re receiving appear to create unwanted attention or engagement.
+The first is opportunity to activate this feature is from the proactive prompt that X sends when we detect that several posts you’re receiving appear to create unwanted attention or engagement.
 The second way to activate Safety Mode is from your Privacy and Safety settings.

 How will I know an account has been autoblocked?

-When you first turn on Safety Mode, you can tap Review Tweets and accounts to see who has responded to your Tweet with potentially abusive or spammy replies.
-Before Safety Mode expires, we’ll send a second notification about the negative interactions Twitter autoblocked.
+When you first turn on Safety Mode, you can tap Review posts and accounts to see who has responded to your post with potentially abusive or spammy replies.
+Before Safety Mode expires, we’ll send a second notification about the negative interactions X autoblocked.

 You can access view details of the blocked accounts under the autoblocked accounts screen.